marvin-kolja/capstone-public/core/README.md

 python core/tunnel/server_executable.py --port 1234 --log-level DEBUG
 ```

-Alternatively, you can use the server inside python code by either using it directly from `core/tunnel/server` or by executing the above command in a subprocess (`core/tunnel/server_command.py`)
+Alternatively, you can use the server programmatically in python by either importing it from `core/tunnel/server.py` or by executing a subprocess that executes the command above (use `core/tunnel/server_command.py`)

 > [!IMPORTANT]
 > Requiring elevated privileges to create trusted tunnel is a python limitation.
 Other libraries do not require this. `pymobiledevice3` is actively looking into ways to remove this limitation which would make requiring a separate server run with root privileges obsolete.
 Read more [here](https://github.com/doronz88/pymobiledevice3/issues/1260).